Idliketobealoli/Idliketobealoli/README.md

 ### 🔷 *About me:*
 - I like logic riddles and learning new skills.
-- Playing videogames, drawing and watching anime are three things that I enjoy quite a lot.
+- Playing videogames, going for a walk and watching anime are three things that I enjoy quite a lot.
 - I'm interested in **machine learning** and **AI**.
 - Favourite videogame franchises: *[Kingdom Hearts](https://en.wikipedia.org/wiki/Kingdom_Hearts)* and *[Ratchet & Clank](https://en.wikipedia.org/wiki/Ratchet_%26_Clank)*.
 - Favourite film/videogame universe: *[Star Wars](https://es.wikipedia.org/wiki/Star_Wars)* (not the sequels).
 - I currently prefer backend over frontend.
-- I'm currently studying **Crossplatform App Development** at *IES Luis Vives, Leganés*.
 - I wish I will someday be able to create a companion AI.
 - Defeat is not a bad thing, <br/>if you learn from it.
 - People usually call me either <br/>*Dani* or *Loli*.
 - Professional coffee drinker <br/>(the sweeter, the better)
 - [Cat](https://github.com/enekor) lover.

+---

+### 🔷 *My studies:*
+- Certified **Kotlin Backend Developer** by *JetBrains*.
+- I graduated in **Crossplatform App Development** at *IES Luis Vives, Leganés*.
+- I'm currently studying **Web App Development** at *IES Laguna de Joatzel, Getafe*.

 ---